 Why is this important?

 Are you ready to become a part of a very rewarding, challenging and growing field of emergency medicine?
-Emergency Medical Care Technicians (EMCTs), and Paramedics are used in a wide variety of careers, including work in:
+Emergency Medical Technicians (EMTs), and Paramedics are used in a wide variety of careers, including work in:

 What is the difference between an EMT and a Paramedic?

-The biggest difference is in the amount of training required and the scope of skills that you are allowed to do.
-EMCT Basics usually receive approximately 120-150 hours of training, and Paramedics a minimum of 1,000 hours.
-Once you receive a minimum of 1 year of documented field time as an EMCT, you will be eligible to apply to our Paramedic Program, with the option of completing a degree in Paramedicine as well.
+The biggest difference is in the amount of training required, and the scope of skills that you are allowed to do.
+EMTs usually receive approximately 120-150 hours of training, and Paramedics a minimum of 1,000 hours.
+Once you receive a minimum of 1 year of documented field time as an EMT, you will be eligible to apply to our Paramedic Program, with the option of completing a degree in Paramedics as well.

 How do I get started?